 The first woman behind a Star Trek score, composer Nami Melumad graduated from Short Treks and Prodigy to leading the orchestra on Strange New Worlds.

 Star Trek: Discovery and Getting They/Them Right

-Resistance towards Star Trek: Discovery has coalesced around two strands, a specific racist and misogynistic hatred for the character of Captain Michael Burnham (Sonequa Martin-Green) that doesn’t dignify a response, but also a resistance to uplifting queer familty consisting of Dr. Hugh Culber (Wilson Cruz) and his husband Commander Paul Stamets (Anthony Rapp) as the adoptive parents of the non-binary Ensign Adira Tal (Blu del Barrio) and trans Grey Tal (Ian Alexander).
+Resistance towards Star Trek: Discovery has coalesced around two strands, a specific racist and misogynistic hatred for the character of Captain Michael Burnham (Sonequa Martin-Green) that doesn’t dignify a response, but also a resistance to an uplifting queer family consisting of Dr. Hugh Culber (Wilson Cruz) and his husband Commander Paul Stamets (Anthony Rapp) as the adoptive parents of the non-binary Ensign Adira Tal (Blu del Barrio) and trans Gray Tal (Ian Alexander).